-Amidst the speculation of Yahoo buyout the search engine company announced to shut down some of its products including Games, LiveText, Astrology, Regional Media properties and more. Â The company in a Tumbler blog post revealed that the company in coming days will focus on core consumer products: Mail, Search, Tumblr, News, Sports, Finance and Lifestyle.
+Amidst the speculation of a Yahoo buyout, the search engine company announced to shut down some of its products, including Games, LiveText, Astrology, Regional Media properties, and more.
+The company, in a Tumbler blog post, has revealed that the Tumbler in future will make it a point to put its focus on core consumer products: Mail, Search, Tumblr, News, Sports, Finance, and Lifestyle.

 “During our last earnings call, we outlined a plan for simplifying the business and focusing on our strengths across seven core consumer products: Mail, Search, Tumblr, News, Sports, Finance and Lifestyle.
 Over 1 billion people come to Yahoo each day, and we are dedicated to providing them with the best experience possible.”-Amotz Maimon, the Chief Architect

-Yahoo Games which allows users to play games online will be discontinued from Friday, May 13, 2016 along with itâ€™s another service Publishing Channel.
-The company also announced that by the end of this month they are planning to shut down LiveText which allows users to experiment with new user experiences and features to drive innovations across products.
-But the company â€śplan to incorporate the learnings and features into Yahoo products including Yahoo Messenger, our core messaging platform.”
+Yahoo Games, which allows users to play games online, will be discontinued from Friday, May 13, 2016, along with its other service Publishing Channel.
+The company has announced that by the end of this month, it will close down LiveText, which allows users to experiment with new user experiences and features to drive innovations across products.
+But Tumbler the company “plan to incorporate the learnings and features into Yahoo products including Yahoo Messenger, our core messaging platform.”

-In the last couple of months, the company has taken tough decision to operate its business- from layoff to reducing services.
-In the coming weeks the company expected to pull the trigger for regional media – genre-specific media properties that provide content on News, Sports, Finance and Lifestyle.
+In the last few months, the company has taken a tough decision to operate its business- from layoff to reducing services.
+In the future, the company expected to pull the trigger for regional media – genre-specific media properties that provide News, Sports, Finance, and Lifestyle content.